Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 To study the variation of the relic density with the mass of the dark-matter, we choose a typical benchmark point BP0, shown in Tab. \ref{tab:BP0}.
 The $H$ mass turns out to be roughly 400~GeV and the values of \dsf and \depf in BP0 are large enough to make the co-annihilation effects negligible.
-Increasing the dark-matter mass, different annihilation channels open as illustrated in Fig. \ref{fig:rel}.
+Increasing the dark-matter mass, different annihilation channels open, as illustrated in Fig. \ref{fig:rel}.
 Four dips in relic density at four different masses of the dark-matter are clearly visible in Fig. \ref{fig:rel}.
 The first two sharp dips at 62.5 GeV (i.e. $m_h/2$) and 200 GeV (i.e. $m_H/2$) correspond to the resonance production of $h/H$ in the s-channel annihilation processes $\chi_1 \chi_1 \to h/H \to SM~SM$.
 Two more annihilation channels $\chi_1 \chi_1 \to W^\pm H^\pm$ and $\chi_1 \chi_1 \to h H$ open up at $m_{\rm DM}^{}=(m_{W^\pm}^{}+m_{H^\pm}^{})/2\approx242$ GeV and $m_{\rm DM}^{}=(m_{h}^{}+m_{H}^{})/2\approx263$ GeV respectively which is indicated by the relic density drop near 250 GeV.
 Finally, for a DM mass of 400 GeV or so (i.e. $m_H\approx m_{H^+}$) there is enough phase space for the annihilation processes $\chi_1 \chi_1 \to H H$ and $\chi_1 \chi_1 \to H^+ H^-$ so one has another fall-off in the relic density curve.
-Beyond 400 GeV, mainly these two processes control the relic abundance of $\chi_1$.
+Beyond 400 GeV, the relic density drops substantially.

 0.5cm